awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ## Partition Placement Groups<a name="placement-groups-partition"></a>

-A partition placement group is a group of instances spread across partitions\.
-Partitions are logical groupings of instances, where contained instances do not share the same underlying hardware across different partitions\.
+Partition placement groups help reduce the likelihood of correlated hardware failures for your application\.
+When using partition placement groups, Amazon EC2 divides each group into logical segments called partitions\.
+Amazon EC2 ensures that each partition within a placement group has its own set of racks\.
+Each rack has its own network and power source\.
+No two partitions within a placement group share the same racks, allowing you to isolate the impact of hardware failure within your application\.

-The following image shows instances in a single Availability Zone that are placed into a partition placement group with three partitions, **Partition 1**, **Partition 2**, and **Partition 3**\.
+The following image is a simple visual representation of a partition placement group in a single Availability Zone\.
+It shows instances that are placed into a partition placement group with three partitions—**Partition 1**, **Partition 2**, and **Partition 3**\.
 Each partition comprises multiple instances\.
-The instances in each partition do not share underlying hardware with the instances in the other partitions, limiting the impact of hardware failure to only one partition\.
+The instances in a partition do not share racks with the instances in the other partitions, allowing you to contain the impact of a single hardware failure to only the associated partition\.

-![\[A partition placement group with seven partitions\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/placement-group-partition.png)
+![\[A partition placement group with three partitions\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/placement-group-partition.png)

-Partition placement groups can be used to spread deployment of large distributed and replicated workloads, such as HDFS, HBase, and Cassandra, across distinct hardware to reduce the likelihood of correlated failures\.
+Partition placement groups can be used to deploy large distributed and replicated workloads, such as HDFS, HBase, and Cassandra, across distinct racks\.
 When you launch instances into a partition placement group, Amazon EC2 tries to distribute the instances evenly across the number of partitions that you specify\.
 You can also launch instances into a specific partition to have more control over where the instances are placed\.

-In addition, partition placement groups offer visibility into the partitions—you can see which instances are in which partitions\.
-You can share this information with topology\-aware applications, such as HDFS, HBase, and Cassandra, which use this information to make intelligent data replication decisions for increasing data availability and durability\.
+A partition placement group can have partitions in multiple Availability Zones in the same Region\.
 A partition placement group can have a maximum of seven partitions per Availability Zone\.
 The number of instances that can be launched into a partition placement group is limited only by the limits of your account\.

-Partition placement groups can also span multiple Availability Zones in the same Region\.
+In addition, partition placement groups offer visibility into the partitions—you can see which instances are in which partitions\.
+You can share this information with topology\-aware applications, such as HDFS, HBase, and Cassandra\.
+These applications use this information to make intelligent data replication decisions for increasing data availability and durability\.

 If you start or launch an instance in a partition placement group and there is insufficient unique hardware to fulfill the request, the request fails\.
 Amazon EC2 makes more distinct hardware available over time, so you can try your request again later\.

-Partition placement groups are currently only available through the API or AWS CLI\.

 ## Spread Placement Groups<a name="placement-groups-spread"></a>

-A spread placement group is a group of instances that are each placed on distinct underlying hardware\.
+A spread placement group is a group of instances that are each placed on distinct racks, with each rack having its own network and power source\.

 The following image shows seven instances in a single Availability Zone that are placed into a spread placement group\.
-The instances do not share underlying hardware with each other\.
+The seven instances are placed on seven different racks\.

 ![\[A spread placement group\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/placement-group-spread.png)

 Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other\.
-Launching instances in a spread placement group reduces the risk of simultaneous failures that might occur when instances share the same underlying hardware\.
-Spread placement groups provide access to distinct hardware, and are therefore suitable for mixing instance types or launching instances over time\.
+Launching instances in a spread placement group reduces the risk of simultaneous failures that might occur when instances share the same racks\.
+Spread placement groups provide access to distinct racks, and are therefore suitable for mixing instance types or launching instances over time\.

-A spread placement group can span multiple Availability Zones, and you can have a maximum of seven running instances per Availability Zone per group\.
+A spread placement group can span multiple Availability Zones in the same Region\.
+You can have a maximum of seven running instances per Availability Zone per group\.

 If you start or launch an instance in a spread placement group and there is insufficient unique hardware to fulfill the request, the request fails\.
 Amazon EC2 makes more distinct hardware available over time, so you can try your request again later\.